-The programme starts with a common year at Aalto University in Finland, which lays the foundations of knowledge on security and cloud services.
-For the second year, the students continue to their specialization at another partner university.
+The program starts with a common year at Aalto University in Finland, which lays the foundations of knowledge on security and cloud services.
+For the second year, the students continue to their specialization at another Nordic partner university.

 Common 1st year, 60 ECTS

 - Security and Cloud Computing, Aalto University Finland 50 ECTS

 - Reliable Distributed Systems, DTU Denmark, 30 ECTS

 - Big Data Security, EURECOM France, 30 ECTS

 - Jointly Supervised Master's thesis, 30 ECTS